edgedb/easy-edgedb/chapter1/index.md

 Once again, you don't need the comma after `modern_name` because it's at the end of the query.

-You will remember that one of our cities (Vienna) doesn't have anything for `modern_name`.
+You will remember that one of our cities (Munich) doesn't have anything for `modern_name`.
 But it still shows up as an "empty set", because every value in EdgeDB is a set of elements, even if there's nothing inside.
 Here is the result:

 ```
+{
+  default::City {modern_name: {}},
-{default::City {modern_name: {}}, default::City {modern_name: 'Budapest'}, default::City {modern_name: 'Bistrița'}}
+  default::City {modern_name: 'Budapest'},
+  default::City {modern_name: 'Bistrița'},
+}
 ```

 So there is some object with an empty set for `modern_name`, while the other two have a name.
 This shows us that EdgeDB doesn't have `null` like in some languages: if nothing is there, it will return an empty set.